-To set this device up, plug it in an ordinary power outlet about 8 to 12 inches away from the floor, and you’ll notice a blue light turning on.
+To set this device up, plug it in an ordinary power outlet about 10 to 47 inches away from the floor, and you’ll notice a blue light turning on.
 This is how you know it began to work, so just go about your day and let the ultrasonic waves do their job.
-PestReject offers a 90-day guarantee and a 100% refund policy if you don’t see results after 4 weeks.

 - Comes as a package of 6 devices

 - Requires specific placement

 Cockroaches can be super challenging to eliminate out of your home.
 Of course, you can resort to killing them, but those stubborn invaders have developed their immune systems, along with their strong shells, to withstand many of the insecticides and extermination techniques available today.

 A roach repellent allows you to avoid confrontation all together.
 We’re not talking about repellent-labeled products only, but rather the whole array of methods used to drive cockroaches away.